Relative Entailment Among Probabilistic Implications: Introduction

+where the entailment is a far from trivial fact that follows from a major contribution of \cite{Balcazar} that we extend in the present paper.
+We grab the opportunity to point out, though, that, in practical datasets with real-life data, it seems to be extremely uncommon to find cases like this one; and that, as of now, algorithms to efficiently decide entailment from more than one premise are not yet available, as we discuss at length below. \end{exa}

-Besides offering this observation, \cite{Balcazar} goes beyond, and generalizes the example into a precise characterization of when a partial implication is entailed by two partial implications.
-The proof is not deep, using just basic set-theoretic constructions; but it is long, cumbersome, and of limited intuitive value.
-Attempts at generalizing it directly to more than two premises rapidly reach unmanageable difficulties, among which the most important one is the lack of hints at a crucial property that we will explain below in Section~\ref{sec:nice}.
+In the earlier conference version of the present paper~\cite{AtsBalLICS}, we generalized nontrivially the characterization of entailment to an arbitrary number of premises, beyond the cases of one and two premises in \cite{Balcazar}.
+The case of two premises, specifically, is behind Example~\ref{exa:twoprem}.
+The proof of the characterization for this case in \cite{Balcazar} is not deep, using just basic set-theoretic constructions; but it is long, cumbersome, and of limited intuitive value.
+Attempts at generalizing it directly to more than two premises rapidly reach unmanageable difficulties, among which the most important one is the lack of hints at the right generalization of a crucial property that we will explain below in Section~\ref{sec:high}.

-Here, we identify an alternative, quite different approach, that turns out to be successful in finding the right generalization.
-The new ingredient is a connection with linear programming that is almost identical to a technical lemma in \cite{ParisSimmonds}.
-Stated in our language, the lemma asserts that $k$ partial implications entail another if and only if the dual of a natural linear program associated to the entailment is feasible. \jlb{We also complete the analysis of the analogous case where we operate in the presence of classical implications --- reminder} We develop this tool and use it to get our main results:
+Thus, in~\cite{AtsBalLICS}, we started the development of an alternative, quite different approach, that turns out to be successful in finding the right characterization.
+Our first ingredient is a connection with linear programming that is almost identical to a technical lemma in \cite{ParisSimmonds}, which applies to all values of the confidence threshold $\g\in(0,1)$.
+Stated in our language, the lemma asserts that $k$ partial implications entail another one if and only if the dual of a linear program naturally associated to the entailment is feasible.
+We prove a number of facts related to that technical tool; then, we use them to get our main results.
+These concentrate on a study of the different situations that may appear, depending on intervals to which $\g$ belongs:

-1) for low enough values of the confidence threshold $\gamma$, we use this connection to show that $k$ partial implications never entail nontrivially another one;
+1/ for low enough values of the confidence threshold $\gamma$, we show that $k$ partial implications, with $k>1$, never entail nontrivially another one;

-2) for high enough values of $\gamma$, we use it also to provide a characterization of the cases in which $k$ partial implications entail another one, but this one purely in terms of elementary Boolean algebraic conditions among the sets of attributes that make the partial implications;
+2/ for high enough values of $\gamma$, we characterize exactly the cases in which $k$ partial implications entail another one, in a manner that generalizes the approach of \cite{Balcazar}; namely, the characterization runs purely in terms of elementary Boolean-algebraic conditions involving just simple set-theoretic properties of the partial implications involved;

-3) for the intermediate values of $\gamma$, we explain how to compute the exact threshold, if any, at which a specific set of $k$ partial implications entails another one.
+3/ for the intermediate values of $\gamma$, we explain how to identify the exact threshold, if any, at which a specific set of $k$ partial implications entails another one.